adamfowleruk/mljs/planning.md

    - DEFERRED Come up with a strategy for parent-child relationships in search widgets (one way facet selection - E.g. genre THEN album)
    - NA alter the options to fetch data.
 Use updateResults to retrieve them for display: Allow widgets to request information in results, rather than alter search options (E.g. request a heatmap, or particular metadata properties) - context updates options on the fly
   - DONE Core: SearchContext to support multiple searches when same context used across multiple tuple names
-  - BUG Widgets: Navigable charts / co-occurence - clicking sets facet value
+  - IN PROGRESS Widgets: Navigable charts / co-occurence - clicking sets facet value
-   - BUG co-occurence
+   - IN PROGRESS co-occurence
     - DONE Requires values() support in searchcontext
-    - BUG: POST /v1/tuples also ignoring query string parameters
+    - BUG POST /v1/tuples also ignoring query string parameters
    - DONE High charts column
    - DONE High charts line
    - DONE Pie segment
    - DONE translated to category from x position: BUG passing 2:"8" - 2 is the x position, not the x value - should be 'pet' on the pie on chartsearch page
  - DONE BUG: OpenLayers polygon/circle selection no longer removing markers when executing more restrictive search
- - BUG: Search sort widget showing [Object: object] instead of name in drop down
+ - DONE BUG: Search sort widget showing [Object: object] instead of name in drop down
+ - DONE BUG: Widget: Search results.
+Plain text parsing error.
- - Widgets: Tag cloud - add hover over text to include frequency of result
+ - DONE Widgets: Tag cloud - add hover over text to include frequency of result
+ - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
+ - IN PROGRESS Docs: Document all core concepts currently part of MLJS
+  - DONE Docs: searchcontext object
+  - DONE Docs: Supported rest extensions tutorial doc
+  - DONE Core API jsdoc
+  - Widget API jsdoc
+ - Docs: Tutorials
+  - (Emil Zegers) RDB2RDF quick start tutorial
+  - (Emil Zegers) OpenLayers quick start tutorial
+ - DONE Core: Search Options builder
+  - DEFERRED hide sem:triple elements from snippet highlighting
+  - DEFERRED Don't return sem:triples documents at all by default (Top level only)
+  - DONE actually write the pathConstraint function!
+  - DONE BUG WAS AN ISSUE IN MLJS CONSTRAINT SETTINGS: Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1)
+ - DONE Test: Create MLJS Rest only (not Roxy hybrid) deployment project
+ - DONE Docs: Publish mljsrest and mldbwebtest to internal demo server

+Targets for 1.2 (Dec 2013) - Medium Priority
  - IN PROGRESS Widgets: Workplace - Removes any code anyone needs to write to use MLJS widgets
   - IN PROGRESS Main edit page framework
    - Layout rendering in edit mode